chap/pry-remote-on-heroku/README.md

 ~ $
 ```

-5. Run `pry-remote` on the dyno and inspect the app:
+5. Run `pry-remote` on the dyno to connect to pry:
 ```
 ~ $ pry-remote